TeamVanced/VancedManager/README.md

 ## Contributions
 Pull requests should be made to the Dev branch as that is the working branch, master is for release code.

-For anyone who wants to provide translations please submit them to https://crowdin.com/project/vanced-manager as we also use it for YouTube Vanced.
+For anyone who wants to provide translations please submit them to https://crowdin.com/project/vanced-manager as we also use it for Vanced.
 Any issues with translations should be posted there too.

 ## Building